-- (1) The disputatio is conducted by the board of examiners led by its chairman.
+(1) The disputatio is conducted by the board of examiners led by its chairman.
 It is conducted in the form of a colloquium on three scientific hypotheses.
-A hypothesis must refer to the subject of the dissertation, whereby the theme developed by the applicant should be ordered in the overall context of his or her discipline; the two other hypotheses refer to various areas within the discipline.
-The applicant submits the independently written topics of the hypotheses to the chairperson of the doctoral committee (see Sect.
-7 par.
-1 no. 14).
-A short written explanation of each hypothesis is to be presented. - (2) The defensio generally lasts 90 minutes.
+A hypothesis must refer to the subject of the dissertation, whereby the theme developed by the doctoral student should be ordered in the overall context of his or her discipline; the two other hypotheses refer to various areas within the discipline.
+The doctoral student submits the independently written topics of the hypotheses upon written request two weeks before the disputatio to the Central Doctoral Office.
+A short written explanation of each hypothesis is to be presented.

+(2) The defensio generally lasts 90 minutes.
 The presentation of the hypotheses may comprise at most 30 minutes.
-The members of the board of examiners are entitled to ask questions. - (3) The disputatio takes place in the German language.
-If the applicant so requests, in well-founded exceptional cases the defensio can take place in English if - 1. all supervisors are in favour of this and - 2. an adequate assessment of the examination in consultation with the discipline and the agreement of the members of the board of examiners are ensured. - The chairperson of the doctoral committee decides on the approval of an application.
+The members of the board of examiners are entitled to ask questions.

+(3) The disputatio takes place in the German language.
+If the doctoral student so requests, in well-founded exceptional cases the defensio can take place in English if

+1. all supervisors are in favour of this and

+- 2. an adequate assessment of the examination in consultation with the discipline and the agreement of the members of the board of examiners are ensured. - The chairperson of the doctoral committee decides on the approval of an application.
 The application must be submitted before or together with the registration for examination (Sect.
-7).

-(4) A member of the board of examiners records the minutes.
+7). - (4) A member of the board of examiners records the minutes.